amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 14.md

 Around mid-afternoon on the third day of travel, the party reaches the area that is indicated by Ysaldan's map.

-The area is a small clearing
+The area is a small clearing with a hill on the far side, half covered with the treeline.
+The area here is naturally more hilly, since it is close to the Exalted Summit.
+The clearing itself doesn't have much, except for a few stones stacked in what could be the remnants of a small garden wall.
+Also beneath some leaves is an extremely dirty and cracked crystal